Update

 The user should only be able to install a patch on top of a version of your software that your patch supports.
 E.g. a patch for 2.0.3 can update versions 2.0.0, 2.0.1 and 2.0.2, but not older 1.x.x releases.
 DeployMaster can check this requirement.

 DeployMaster uses the application release date that you specify on the Project page to differentiate between versions of your software.
-In our example, you need to specify the release date of version 2.0.0 as the "required version" on the Update page.
-DeployMaster will check if the currently installed version of your software has an application release date equal to or more recent than the "required version" date on the Update page.
+In our example, you need to specify the release date of version 2.0.0 as the “required version” on the Update page.
+DeployMaster will check if the currently installed version of your software has an application release date equal to or more recent than the “required version” date on the Update page.
 If so, the user can install the patch as usual.
 If not, the installation buttons will be disabled, and the text you enter on the Update page will be displayed.
-You can enter up to three lines of text, explaining the requirements of the patch to the user, in terms the user will understand.
-I.e. you should mention the base version of the software required, and where the user can obtain it.
+You can enter up to three lines of text.
+Explaining the requirements of the patch to the user in terms the user will understand.
+You should mention the base version of the software required and where the user can obtain it.

 Remember that DeployMaster differentiates between different applications using the application name that you specify on the Project page.
 This means that a patch must have the same application name as the base installation that it patches, which obviously also must have been deployed with DeployMaster.
 This also means that if you concurrently maintain different version lines, both version lines will need different application names.
 E.g. if it is possible that you will release a version 1.x.x after 2.0.0 has already been released, then you need different application names for both to make sure that the 2.0.3 patch does not consider the latest 1.x.x as a valid base for patching.